brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 Before deploying our PostgreSQL StatefulSet we check if one already exists.
 To list StatefulSets in a Namespace we need to use `listNamespacedStatefulSet` api endpoint that lives in `kubernetes.Apps_v1Api` set of APIs.
-We create instance of it called `k8sAppClient` first.

-Once we verify our dependency needs to be installed we create `postgresql` Job that will run `lachlanevenson/k8s-helm:v2.12.3` image as it's worker.
+Once we verify our dependency needs to be installed we create a `postgresql` Job that will run the `lachlanevenson/k8s-helm:v2.12.3` image as its worker.
 Lachlan Evenson has been building and publishing [docker images](https://hub.docker.com/r/lachlanevenson/k8s-helm/) with every version of Helm.

-After Job successfully completes we can verify our PostgreSQL is installed:
+After the Job successfully completes, we can verify our PostgreSQL is installed:

 ```console
 $ helm list